jonduenas/xcbuild-parser/README.md

 # xcbuild-parser

-A Swift script that parses xcodebuild output and converts it to structured JSON.
+A Swift tool that parses xcodebuild output and converts it to clean, structured JSON designed for LLM coding agents.

+## Purpose

+xcodebuild produces verbose, hard-to-parse output that clutters LLM context windows. xcbuild-parser solves this by:

+- **Keeping context clean** - Strips away verbose build logs, providing only actionable information
+- **Clear issue identification** - Presents errors, warnings, and test failures in a structured format with precise file locations (path, line, column)
+- **Enabling agents to fix issues** - Gives LLMs exactly what they need to understand problems and navigate to the right code
+- **Efficient debugging** - Includes the .xcresult bundle path when additional build or test information is needed

 Supports both XCTest and Swift Testing frameworks, including parameterized tests.

 ## Installation